BaseMax/telegram-image-compressor/README.md

 # Telegram Image Compressor Bot (telegram-image-compressor)

-A Telegram bot that validates image URLs, downloads the images, compresses them using FFMPEG, and shares the compressed image back with the user.
+A Telegram bot that validates image URLs, downloads the pictures, compresses them, and shares the compressed picture back with the user.

 ## Features